bjgill33/6th-Street-Pizza/Group_6-Sprint_Status_Updates/Group_6-Sprint_3_Week_1_Status_Update.md

 11. Report Bugs within the GitHub Issues section of repository.

 ### Tasks Completed this week (by Name):
 1. **Elham J.:** Updated backend database and Django framework.
 Updated model.py in GitHub: Add the topping section to the code and create the topping table in the database.
+Continued testing of database.
 2. **Arthur H.:** Updated and improved frontend JavaScript.
 Continued developing Django framework integration with bootstrap frontend.
 3. **Joe D.:** Continued manual testing the updated application as the project's "Customer."
 4. **Alex B.:** Continued testing and addressing issues/bugs documented by testers.